Why Play Bowls?

 Lawn Bowls is enjoyed by more than 600,000 Victorians from all walks of life.
 With many Victorian’s enjoying the social bowls scene and shorter formats of the game, Lawn Bowls has seen an increase in popularity.
 Lawn Bowls is a sport for life and there are so many playing options available.
 You can play alone, with a team, a long time, a short time, socially, against your friends or play with the whole family!

 Bowls attracts people of all ages and all abilities.
 It’s an inclusive sport and a great way to meet new people, engage with your local community or to enjoy time with your loved ones and friends.
 It’s also a great way for people of all ages to develop their skills, coordination and fitness.
 Take a closer look at some of the great reasons to play bowls.

 EASY TO LEARN

 One of the best things about bowls is the fact you can learn how to play at your first attempt.
 While it’s undoubtedly a game of great skill and tactics, bowls is also refreshingly simple.
-Once you’ve picked up the main rules and been taught how to avoid bowling a ‘wrong bias’ (when the bowl curves in the opposite direction to your intended target), you’ll be on your way to becoming a local club legend!
-Well, you’ll be enjoying yourself anyway.
+Once you’ve picked up the main rules and have been taught how to avoid bowling a ‘wrong bias’ (when the bowl curves in the opposite direction to your intended target), you’ll be on your way to becoming a local club legend!

 COMPETITIVE AND FUN